jquery/codeorigin.jquery.com/README.md

 Note that you will need to keep track of `$CDN_ACCESS_KEY` and add it to the headers sent for origin pulls.
 To test whether this is working correctly, you can use `curl`:

 * This should always redirect to `code.jquery.com`: `curl -i localhost/jquery-3.1.1.js`
-* This should always deliver a copy of the file (don't forget to set the environment variable in your current shell): `curl -i -H "cdn-access: ${CDN_ACCESS_KEY}" localhost/jquery-3.1.1.js`
+* This should always deliver a copy of the file (don't forget to set the environment variable in your current shell): `curl -i -H "x-cdn-access: ${CDN_ACCESS_KEY}" localhost/jquery-3.1.1.js`

 ### Add support for `purge.php`